kushalsethi/bank-app/README.md

 # bank-app
-A REST API that handles all basic transactional operations for customers like create account, deposit money, withdraw money, enquire account details
+A REST API that handles all basic transactional operations of bank for customers like create account, deposit money, withdraw money, enquire account details

 #### Prerequisite <br/>
 You must have following installed on your machine <br/>